 Country info and advice - Nicaragua

-The following comments are from teachers who have worked, or are currently working, in Nicaragua.
-If you are a teacher and have some advice about Nicaragua, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Nicaragua.
+If you are an English teacher and have some advice to share about Nicaragua, please post here.

 Nicaragua is called the country of lakes and volcnoes.
 Its beaches, lakes and mountains make Nicaragua a